Charlie Library

 Emerit Science Team

-When you use the Workspace, Charlie relies exclusively on the documents you have uploaded (scientific PDFs, articles, reports...).
-This allows you to get precise analyses on data you control — even paywalled articles that only you have access to.
+When you use the Library, Charlie relies solely on the documents you have uploaded (scientific PDFs, articles, reports, etc.).
+This allows you to obtain accurate analyses of data you control—even if it includes paywalled articles that only you have access to.

 ⚡ Save time, analyze more and dig deeper